cui0v0/Quark/zeta-todo/README.md

 * there is a big risk of hidden dependencies, where handler A has to run before handler B but nobody notices
 * when you *do* need strong ordering guarantees, it is pretty hard to express them (you need pre/post events, or to cram multiple tasks into a single event handler)

+Zeta's event bus doesn't have any "event priority" notion at all, so ive been cheating with `.Pre` and `.Lowest` variants of events.